 Randolph Township enjoys a well-deserved reputation as a highly desirable community in which to live.
-Much of our success results from a team effort that includes our citizens and truly does make us a place “Where life is worth living.”
+Much of our success results from a team effort that includes our citizens and truly does make the township a great place to reside and grow a business.

-As prescribed by Randolph’s council-manager form of government, Township Manager Stephen Mountain serves as both the chief executive and chief administrative officer of the Township.
-Mr. Mountain, who oversees all municipal departments, coordinates the day-to-day operations of the community and carries out the policies as set by the elected Township council.Learn More
+As prescribed by Randolph’s council-manager form of government, the Township Manager serves as both the chief executive and chief administrative officer of the Township.
+The Manager oversees all municipal departments, coordinates the day-to-day operations of the community, and carries out the policies as set by the elected Township Council.Learn More

-The office of the Township clerk, staffed by a Township clerk, a deputy clerk and support personnel, serves three broad functions:
+The office of the Township Clerk, staffed by a Municipal Clerk, a Deputy Clerk, and support personnel, serves three broad functions within the municipality:

-The Randolph Township Division of Planning/Zoning Administration/GIS (Geographical Information Systems), within the Randolph Township Office of the Manager, is staffed by a planning & zoning administrator and a zoning officer, this division administers all matters with regard to Township land use and planning activities.
-Planning activities, overseen by the planning & zoning administrator include:
+The Randolph Township Division of Planning/Zoning Administration/GIS (Geographical Information Systems) is staffed by a Planning & Zoning Administrator and a Zoning Officer.
+This division administers all matters with regard to Township land use and planning activities.
+Planning activities, overseen by the Planning & Zoning Administrator include:

 The Randolph Township Office of Construction Codes, commonly referred to as the building department, administers and enforces the provisions of New Jersey’s Uniform Construction Code, the state’s approved building, plumbing, electrical and fire sub codes, and any local ordinances which govern construction activities.Learn More

-The Randolph Township Division of Engineering, within the manager’s office, maintains all technical records related to Township owned and operated property, facilities, and utility infrastructure.
+The Randolph Township Division of Engineering maintains all technical records related to Township-owned and operated property, facilities, and utility infrastructure.